(Announcement: The PVGrows Spring Forum will be held April 10, 2014 in Holyoke.

-The PVGrows Spring Forum will be held May 22, 2013 at UMass Amherst.
+The PVGrows Spring Forum was held May 22, 2013 at UMass Amherst.
 Thanks to UMass Dining Services for being our Lead Sponsor.

 Local Food for Schools, Hospitals, & Other Institutions

 How can we advance Farm to Institution connections in the Pioneer Valley?

 Thanks to Jessica Tanner and Northampton Community TV for this great video.

 - You can view video of the past 4 PVGrows Forums on our PVGrows YouTube Channel.